JobtechSwe/elastic-importers/README.md

 # elastic-importer
 Imports job ads and taxonomy values into elasticsearch.
-Creates console script entry points to ne run with different intervals, usually via cron to load data into elastic.
+Creates console script entry points to run with different intervals, usually via cron to load data into elastic.

 ## Installation